jpinilloslr/gshortcuts/README.md

 ## Features

-- Import custom shortcuts from a YAML or JSON file.
+- Import and export custom shortcuts using YAML or JSON files.
 - Reset existing custom shortcuts.
 - Command-line interface for easy integration with scripts.